 I do know and have friends among the old-earth creationist camp (all of which are of the Framework hypothesis variety).
 Their position is interesting to me but I’m not convinced by it.
 That’s not saying my own is exactly air-tight though.
 Nevertheless, I see them as fellow believers that largely differ on time-frame, the extent of evolution’s part, and ultimately how to interpret the creation week.
 However, they hold much of the rest of Scriptures exactly the same as I do (same Christ, same Trinity, etc.).

 Another position that often comes out in this topic is theistic evolution.
 In my youth, I had held this position.
 If you are not familiar with it, it effectively tries to hold as true both the Scriptures and everything naturalistic science claims.
 As you might imagine, this simply doesn’t work as you have to compromise somewhere – especially as naturalism is rather atheistic.
-These days this position doesn’t garner as much support as it once did though you will see some still use the term to describe their position.
+These days this position doesn’t garner as much support as it once did though you will see those who still use the term to describe their position.
 It has become a sort of “no man’s land” or catch-all term and I’d advise either asking further questions of the person who claims it to see where they actually stand or treat them as one who is still trying to figure things out.

 To be clear, I have interacted with Framework holders who described their position as a theistic evolution.
 I can see their argument for this but it muddies the waters, and I have advised they stick to being more specific with the “Framework” title.

 Note: I do these posts not because I think I’m somehow superior in my views or anything absurd like that but out of a desire to be up-front and honest with my readers as to where I stand.
 Otherwise, you’d be left to figure things out by reading between the lines and/or guessing.